Schroders Credit Lens February 2023: your go-to guide to global credit markets

 The February edition of the Schroders Credit Lens highlights that elevated yields and lower volatility are increasing investors’ risk appetite in early 2023, despite less appealing valuations.

-The link to the Credit Lens is provided below.
+Links to all three versions of the Credit Lens are provided below.

 Global credit markets have had a stellar start of the year.
 The combination of attractive yields and declining volatility has been a draw for credit investors.

 After recent spread narrowing, valuations have become less attractive, especially in the US.
 History suggests that spreads could fall further, but this would likely require a benign economic outlook.